Death by burning: Bride-burning

 Bride burning is a form of domestic violence involving burning.
 The wife is typically doused with kerosene, gasoline, or other flammable liquid, and set alight, leading to death by fire.
 Kerosene is often used as the cooking fuel for small petrol stoves, some of which being dangerous, so it allows the claim that the crime was an accident.

 On 20 January 2011, a 28-year-old woman, Ranjeeta Sharma, was found burning to death on a road in rural New Zealand.
-The police confirmed the woman was alive before being covered in an accelerant and set on fire.
+The police confirmed that she had been alive before being covered in an accelerant and set on fire.
 Sharma's husband, Davesh Sharma, was charged with her murder.